Mehyarmlaweh/Q-Learning-for-Labyrinth-Navigation/README.md

 - Experimentation with various Q-learning settings (learning rate, exploration rate, maze size)
 - Systematic parameter tuning for optimal Q-learning configuration

+## Notebooks

+This repository contains 6 notebooks:

+1. `Maze.ipynb`: Sets up the environment of the maze.
+2. `Epsilon.ipynb`: Tune the epsilon exploration-exploitation greedy hyperparameter.
+3. Notebook for tuning the learning rate hyperparameter.
+4. Notebook for tuning the gamma hyperparameter.
+5. `Optimal.ipynb`: Compares between the default values of hyperparameters and the optimal ones.

 ## Getting Started

 To get started with our project, follow these steps: